 Apart from his work with Jersey Films, DeVito has starred in such films as The War of the Roses, Junior, Batman Returns, Twins, Romancing the Stone, Jewel of the Nile, Ruthless People, Throw Momma From the Train, Tin Men, Anything Else, Big Fish, Renaissance Man, The Big Kahuna and Heist.
 He also starred in The Good Night, Deck The Halls, Relative Strangers, The OH in Ohio, Be Cool, Nobel Son and Even Money.

 DeVito attended Our Lady of Mt.
 Carmel grammar school and Oratory Prep School in Summit, NJ, but appeared in only one school play, as “St. Francis of Assisi.”
-After graduation, he pursued several odd jobs, always with the idea of acting in the back of his mind.
-He finally entered the American Academy of Dramatic Arts in New York.
-"They had fencing and a speech class," he said mockingly, "So you don't talk funny."
+After graduation, he pursued several odd jobs, always keeping the idea of acting in the back of his mind.
+Finally, he entered the American Academy of Dramatic Arts in New York.
+"They had fencing and a speech class," he said mockingly, "so you don't talk funny."
 Unable to get work, DeVito bought a round-trip ticket and headed to Hollywood.
 After years of unemployment, he returned to New York.
 He called an old friend and former American Academy professor who, coincidentally, had been seeking him out for a starring role in one of three one-act plays presented together under the title of The Man With the Flower in His Mouth.
-Soon DeVito was into big money ($60 a week), and other stage performances followed.
+Soon DeVito was into big money ($60 a week) and other stage performances followed.
 Among his credits were Down the Morning Line, The Line of Least Existence, The Shrinking Bride and One Flew Over the Cuckoo's Nest.

-In 1975, under a grant from the American Film Institute, DeVito and his wife, actress Rhea Perlman, wrote and produced Minestrone, which has been shown twice at the Cannes Film Festival and has been translated into five languages.
-Later they wrote and produced a 16-millimeter black-and-white short subject, The Sound Sleeper, which won first prize at the Brooklyn Arts and Cultural Association competition.
+In 1975, under a grant from the American Film Institute, DeVito and his wife actress Rhea Perlman wrote and produced Minestrone which has been shown twice at the Cannes Film Festival and has been translated into five languages.
+Later they wrote and produced a 16-millimeter black and white short subject, The Sound Sleeper, which won first prize at the Brooklyn Arts and Cultural Association competition.

 DeVito carries his success well.
 Never forgetting that there were more difficult times, he maintains a healthy sense of perspective.
-As Taxi character “Louie DePalma,” would say, "If you don't do good today, you'll be eatin' dirt tomorrow."
+As Taxi character “Louie De Palma,” would say, "If you don't do good today, you'll be eatin' dirt tomorrow."